fmerg/pymerkle/docs/proof.rst

-Similarly, trying to verify against any acclaimed target except for the root hash at the moment of proof generation (or, equivalently, if the included path of hashes were tampered or forged) would cause the proof to invalidate:
+Similarly, trying to verify against any acclaimed target except for the root hash at the moment of proof generation (or, equivalently, if the included path of hashes were tampered or forged) would similarly cause the proof to
+invalidate:

 .. code-block:: python